olekslukian/olekslukian/readme.md

-# Welcome, my name is Alex Lukianov.
+# Welcome, my name is Oleksandr Lukianov.

-I have front-end background.
-I've decided to switch to crossplatform development on Flutter, and native development on Android.
-Maybe, in future, you will see new projects for mobile.
-And now, here is my path from seamanship to development.
+I am mobile developer.
+And currently mostly working with Flutter.
+And my passion is to experient and develop applications for businesses and customers.